-My decade long fascination with painting desserts has heightened my craving for more.
+My two decade long fascination with painting desserts has heightened my craving for more.
 Fortunately, there are still many sweets to try to feed my artistic appetite.
 Now my dessert repertoire is expanding from individual desserts and bakery displays to vending machines.

 Using a wet-on-wet technique, I paint in oil directly from the subject or a photograph, applying the oil paint to the canvas like icing on a cake.
 The oil medium allows me to capture the luscious, tempting nature of desserts, with their enticing textures, shapes, and colors that seduce me with promises of mouth-watering rewards.

 Often the subjects elicit childhood memories, when life was uncomplicated.
 They evoke a time in my life when an Oreo Cookie, Dunkin’ Donut, or candy bar was the center of my universe.

 My serial images of cakes and Oreo Cookies portray nostalgic moments of transitory pleasures.
 The Oreo Cookie is a subject I return to year after year.
 My daughters, neighborhood kids, and now my friends’ grandkids, take part in the process by coming to my Oreo Cookie parties and annual Oreo Cookie Contest during my Open Studio.